US seeks Warhol, Monet paintings linked to 1MDB scandal

 The agency has so far recovered or assisted Malaysia in recovering nearly US$1.1 billion in assets related to the alleged scheme.

 The Malaysian government set up the 1MDB fund in 2009.
-US officials have estimated that US$4.5 billion was siphoned out of Malaysia by high-level fund officials and associates between 2009 and 2014, in a scandal that has also embroiled Goldman Sachs Group Inc.
+US officials have estimated that US$4.5 billion was siphoned out of Malaysia by high-level fund officials and associates between 2009 and 2014, in a scandal that has also embroiled Goldman Sachs.

 In October, the US Justice Department announced its largest ever anti-kleptocracy deal, in which fugitive Malaysian financier Low Taek Jho, or Jho Low, agreed to turn over US$700 million in assets.
 Low has denied wrongdoing.